Glossary of baseball terms: field manager

 The head coach of a team is called the manager (more formally, the field manager).
 He controls team strategy on the field.
 He sets the line-up and starting pitcher before each game as well as making substitutions throughout the game.
 In modern baseball the field manager is normally subordinate to the team's general manager (or GM), who among other things is responsible for personnel decisions, including hiring and firing the field manager.
 However, the term manager used without qualification almost always refers to the field manager.

 fielder's choice

 A fielder's choice (FC) is the act of a fielder, upon fielding a batted ball, choosing to try to putout a baserunner and allow the batter-runner to advance to first base.
 Despite reaching first base safely after hitting the ball, the batter is not credited with a hit but would be charged with an at-bat.

 figger filbert

-An old-fashioned and more colorful way of saying "numbers nut", for a fan with a near-obsessive interest in the statistics or "figures" of the game.
-The first true "figger filbert" was probably Ernest Lanigan, who was the first historian of the Baseball Hall of Fame and prior to that was one of the first, if not the first, to publish an encyclopedia of baseball stats, in the 1920s.
-In the modern era, Bill James could be said to be the iconic "figger filbert".
-He is also a founding father of the field of baseball research called sabermetrics.
+An old-fashioned and more colorful way of saying "numbers nut" or stathead, for a fan with a near-obsessive interest in the statistics or "figures" of the game.
+The first "figger filbert" was probably Ernest Lanigan, who was the first historian of the Baseball Hall of Fame and prior to that was one of the first, if not the first, to publish an encyclopedia of baseball stats, in the 1920s.
+Later statistical analysts were often called sabermetricians.